laurencepalmer/laurencepalmer.github.io/_posts/2023-03-24-using-neural-networks-to-manage-invested-capital.markdown

 hidden_dim = [32, 32, 32]
 bias = True
 dropout = 0.2
-epochs = 50
-early_stop_val = 1

 model = GeneralNN(input_len, output_len, hidden_dim, dropout, bias).to(device)
 {% endhighlight %}

 #### LSTM RNN
-For the more complex model, I decided to use a stacked, LSTM RNN.
-We did not have a large amount of data and this architecture is decent at capturing "seasonal" patterns demonstrated by its use in NLP applications.
-This implementation of the LSTM just doesn't have an embedding layer.
+I decided to also use a stacked, LSTM RNN.
+We did not have a large amount of data and this architecture can capture "seasonal" patterns demonstrated by its use in NLP applications.
+This implementation of the model just doesn't have an embedding layer since I'm not training on text.
 The following code is how I implemented it

 {% highlight python %}
 class LSTM(nn.Module):